zaq9/simpleOption/README.md

 [Graph sample](https://github.com/zaq9/simpleOption/blob/master/example_graph.ipynb)

-If you have google account, you can run on Google Colaboratory.
+If you have google account, you can run it on Google Colaboratory.

 Example1: